-Fire and smoke damage losses can be very difficult – there are so many questions about contents cleaning and furniture restoration, clothes cleaning and deodorization, evaluating personal belongings and the odor, not to mention, just cleaning the soot out of the home.
-You can have the confidence that with ServiceMaster of Germantown, you have selected the right people to do the job.
-We have years of experience in returning homes and offices back to normal and helping families and businesses get re-established.
-We are here to help.
+Fire and smoke damage losses can be difficult.
+There are so many details to coordinate such as content cleaning and furniture restoration, clothes cleaning and deodorization, evaluating personal belongings and the odor, not to mention cleaning the soot out of your home.
+When you work with ServiceMaster of Germantown, you have selected the right team for the job.
+We have years of experience in returning homes and offices back to normal as well as helping families and businesses get re-established.
+We’re here to help!

-We know that getting you back into your home quickly is your top priority; therefore, it is our as well.
-We specialize in restoring your property and contents as quickly, efficiently and cost effectively as possible.
+We know that making your home liveable is your top priority.
+It’s ours as well.
+We specialize in restoring your property and contents as quickly, efficiently and cost-effectively as possible.

-Below are a few helpful tips to follow while you are waiting for the professionals to arrive onsite.
+Follow our tips below while you wait for the professionals to arrive onsite.

 What to do: